Tutorial

 Using simulator that has published validation results can help establish whether the simulator works as intended.
 However, such results may be for a different version of the software and for only part of the model’s parameter space.
 When possible, it is still best to personally validate the simulator for the specific version and part of parameter space you will use with phyddle.

-Now that we understand how the simulation script and config file work, we can train a dataset.
+Now that we understand how the simulation script and config file work, we can train our network to make predictions about BiSSE models:

 # enter bisse_r project directory